dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-apache-kafka.md

 ### Authentication

 Kafka supports a variety of authentication schemes and Dapr supports several: SASL password, mTLS, OIDC/OAuth2.
-With the added authentication methods, the `authRequired` field has been deprecated and instead the `authType` field should be used.
+With the added authentication methods, the `authRequired` field has been deprecated from the v1.6 release and instead the `authType` field should be used.
 If `authRequired` is set to `true`, Dapr will attempt to configure `authType` correctly based on the value of `saslPassword`.
 There are four valid values for `authType`: `none`, `password`, `mtls`, and `oidc`.
 Note this is authentication only; authorization is still configured within Kafka.

 #### None